levelfour/ibis/README.md

 By the way, the original mean of word "ibis" is Japanese famous, but almost extinct bird like cranes, which called "toki" in Japanese.

+## Feature
+Ibis has below features.
+* running on CGI and SQLite3
+* consists of only 1 file (at least at present)
+* easy replacement of variable in view
+* automatically create model files from XML schema (like [Propel](http://propelorm.org))

 ## Usage
 ### import module
 When you use Ibis web framework (after now I simply call this "Ibis"), all you have to do is import ibis module (given as ibis.py).
+In fact, ibis.py has 2 modes such as module mode and script mode.
+Script mode is described later.
 ```python
 import ibis
 ```